LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/else_0.rst.txt

 Examples
 --------

-An example where an hypothetic application would have some limitations that the user should be made aware when running on a backend Prolog compiler with bounded arithmetic:
+An example where a hypothetic application would have some limitations that the user should be made aware when running on a backend Prolog compiler with bounded arithmetic: